jen-jim/rescue-me/README.md

 npm install
 ```

-> **Note**: This project was built for android, however if you would like to configure it to run on ios you will need to do the following:
+> **Note**: This project was built for android, however, if you would like to configure it to run on iOS you will need to do the following:

 ### iOS only: